-Boris Johnson’s Government has been battling allegations of corruption and sleaze ever since Conservative MP Owen Paterson was found to have broken Parliamentary rules.
+Boris Johnson’s Government has been battling sleaze allegations ever since Tory MP Owen Paterson was found to have broken Parliamentary rules - but what is lobbying?

 The former Northern Ireland Secretary was found by the independent Parliamentary Standards Commissioner to have lobbied the Government on behalf of two companies who were paying him for consultancy work - Lynn’s Country Foods and Randox Laboratories.